S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyAccelerometerJerk-std()-Z"

--Mean and Std Dev of X, Y and Z components of the timeBodyGyroscope:
+- Mean and Std Dev of X, Y and Z components of the timeBodyGyroscope:

 "timeBodyGyroscope-mean()-X"